eo-processor¶

 Temporal Statistics & Compositing¶

-Median, mean, and standard deviation across time axis (skip NaNs optional):
+Median, mean, sum, and standard deviation across time axis (skip NaNs optional):

 import numpy as np